CodeYourFuture/curriculum/common-content/en/module/tools/wc/index.md

 * `-l`
 * `-w`

+{{<multiple-choice
+question="What does the command `wc -w /some/file` do?" answers="Count the number of lines in the file /some/file | Count the number of bytes, words, and lines in the file /some/file. | Count the number of words in the file /some/file." feedback="Not quite - check the meaning of -w. | Not quite - check the meaning of -w. | Right! -w means count words." correct="2"
+>}}

 {{<note type="Exercise">}}
-Write down answers to the following questions:
+Write down answers to the following question:

-1. What does the command `wc -w /some/file` do?
-2. If you want to get the number of lines in the file `/some/other/file`, what command would you run?
+If you want to get the number of lines in the file `/some/other/file`, what command would you run?
 {{</note>}}